Veterinary Medicine: Small Animal Practice

 This program is offered at Cornell's College of Veterinary Medicine, consistently ranked the number one veterinary school in the nation.

-During the program, you’ll become familiar with the anatomy and physiology of cats, dogs, and other domestic animals.
+During the program, you’ll become familiar with the anatomy and physiology of cats, dogs, and other domestic animals, and the basics of how these subjects apply to small animal veterinary practice.

 You’ll learn the basic form and function of the musculoskeletal, cardiovascular, pulmonary, and digestive systems, and you’ll have the opportunity to learn about common topics in small animal practice, such as spaying and neutering and handling emergencies.